 Girl?
 Boy?
 Don’t know?

 If gender traditions are important for you, here's a nifty trick.
 For baby sweaters, make buttonholes on both sides, but leave off the buttons.After the birth, sew the buttons on over the “wrong-side” buttonholes.
-This closes the unneeded buttonholes, yet permits switching for a future sibling of different gender.
+This closes the unneeded buttonholes, but allows switching for a future sibling (if anyone has time for such things nowadays?)

 Perfect spacing, no math

-Cut a piece of sturdy no-stretch string about 1 inch shorter (for really big buttons, maybe 2” shorter) than the proposed button band.
+Determine the size of the button band.
+Cut a piece of sturdy no-stretch string about 1 inch shorter (for really big buttons, maybe 2” shorter).
 Determine desired number of buttons, then subtract 1 from that number and fold the string into that number of sections.
-Example: for 5 total buttons, 5-1=4, so fold the string into 4 equal sections.
+Example: for 5 total buttons, 5-1=4, so fold 4 equal sections.
 Mark each of the three resulting folds with a pin.
 Straighten the string.
 The top and bottom button are to be centered on the very ends of the string, and the intervening three buttons are to be centered on each pin in the string segment.
 Measure each string segment to figure out how many inches of band to allow between the holes.
-If using vertical buttonholes, remember that the pin shows the buttonhole center, not bottom so start the actual buttonhole accordingly.
+If using vertical buttonholes, remember that the pin shows the buttonhole center, not bottom, so start the actual buttonhole accordingly.

 Horizontal or vertical?